EZ-Robotics/EZ-Template/ez-template-docs/docs/set_and_get_drive.md

 ### imu_calibrate()
-Calibrates IMU, and vibrates the controler after a successful calibration.
+Calibrates IMU, and vibrates the controller after a successful calibration.

 <Tabs
   groupId="ex16"